Chad Townsend: North Queensland Cowboys

 In round 1 of the 2022 NRL season Townsend made his club debut for North Queensland in their 6–4 defeat against Canterbury at the Queensland Country Bank Stadium.

 Townsend played 26 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Townsend played in both finals matches including their preliminary final loss to Parramatta.

 In round 1 of the 2023 NRL season, Townsend kicked a field goal with five minutes remaining to seal a 19–18 victory over Canberra.

 Townsend played 24 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

 In round 2 of the 2024 NRL season, Townsend kicked the winning field goal for North Queensland in their 21-20 golden point extra-time victory over Newcastle.

 Sydney Roosters

 On 2 July 2024, it was confirmed that Townsend would leave the North Queensland Cowboys at the end of the 2024 NRL season, to join the Sydney Roosters for the 2025 NRL season.

 In round 1 of the 2025 NRL season, Townsend made his club debut for the Sydney Roosters against Brisbane which ended in a 50-14 defeat.
 On 8 April 2025, Townsend was demoted to the NSW Cup after a number of sub par performances to start the year.

 After spending three months in exile with the reserve grade team, Townsend was called into the Sydney Roosters side for their round 20 match against Cronulla.
 On 29 July, Townsend announced his official retirement from the NRL.

+Post playing

+On 12 November 2025, the Sharks announced that Townsend would coach Cronulla's SG Ball squad in 2026.